In Tents

 Moran State Park

 It’s not just that this hundred-year-old state park in the San Juan Islands offers campers a lake.
 It’s that it has one with paddleboard, paddleboat, kayak, and canoe rentals, plus Lopez Creamery ice cream for sale across the street from woodsy campsites.
-Orcas Island’s view-riffic Mount Constitution (with a new visitor center) just up the road is a mere bonus.
+Orcas Island’s view-riffic Mount Constitution (with a lookout tower and new visitor center) just up the road is a mere bonus.

 Colonial Creek Campground